nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 ## Pass Values Between Steps

-If you need to pass a value from one step to another step such as assigning the value to an existing or new environment variable.
+If you need to pass a value from one step to another step, such as assigning the value to an existing or new environment variable.
 You can write to the `NX_CLOUD_ENV` environment file.

 Commonly this is used for redefining the `PATH` or setting options for various toolchains.